tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-When a card arrives at this fortification, that card deals no damage this turn unless it is an opposing leader card.
+When a card arrives at an attached fortification, that card deals no damage this turn unless it is an opposing leader card.
 <br>

 ##### ALP.MEL.010